Life Transitions

 Loss and grief.
 Not only the death of someone close, but also the smaller losses — friendships that fade, the version of your life that didn't happen, the parents you wish you'd had, the body that used to feel familiar.

-Graduating from school.
-Graduating from college or grad school is often a time for celebration but it also comes with big questions about what is next.
+Starting or graduating from school.
+Starting or graduating from college or grad school is often a time for celebration but it also comes with big questions about what is next.
 It can lead to unsteadiness or “what now”.

 Becoming who you're becoming.
 Sometimes the transition isn't to a specific new role — it's the slower work of figuring out what kind of adult you want to be, what you actually value, what you want your life to feel like.
 This is some of the most important work people do in therapy and some of the hardest to name from the outside.